For UC Berkeley Students

 Undergraduate Minor in Journalism

-The Undergraduate Minor in Journalism is open to all Berkeley students.
+The Minor in Journalism is open to all Berkeley students.
 It consists of 15 total units across five 3-unit courses: two core required courses and three electives.
 You may complete courses in any order.

 • Core Course: J100 Introduction to News Reporting